MrTigerST/tdmcli/README.md

  - `tdmcli help` show tdmcli available commands (not really a command but it will still show you the info).

+> **To exclude certain files when creating the template, you can create a file in the folder called `.tdmignore` , and you can enter directories, subdirectories, files, etc.**

 ------------